You will fight like you train.

 Complacency is a deadly mistake.

-Masters of training and practice have spoken to this issue for millennia.
+Masters of training have spoken to this issue for millennia.

 An 8th century professor at Nalanda University in India, instructed his students on the urgency of practice,

 A bowl full of oil,